The Jungle Princess

 The Jungle Princess is a 1936 American adventure film directed by Wilhelm Thiele starring Dorothy Lamour and Ray Milland.

 Plot

-Christopher Powell is in Malaya with his fiancée and her father, capturing wild animals.
-While out hunting he is attacked by a tiger, and his native guides run away, leaving him for dead.
-But the tiger is the pet of Ulah, a beautiful young woman who grew up by herself in the jungle.
+A man named Christopher Powell is in a big game hunting camp in Malaya with his fiancée Ava and her father Colonel Lane, capturing wild animals.
+While out hunting he is attacked by a tiger, and Melan, his native guide, runs away, leaving Powell for dead.
+But the tiger, Limau, is the pet of Ulah, a young woman who grew up by herself in the jungle.
+She and Limau were once orphaned by each other's parents.
 She rescues Chris and takes him back to her cave, where she nurses him to health and falls in love with him.
 When he eventually returns to camp, she follows.
-His fiancée is jealous, and the natives do not like Ulah or her pet tiger either, all of which leads to a lot of trouble.
+Ava is jealous, and the natives see Ulah or Limau as demons; all of which leads to a lot of trouble.

+The natives capture everyone from the camp.
+They prepare to execute Ulah by lowering her into a pit.
+Melan, a traitor, digs the pit.
+Limau dies trying to save her; the natives throw a volley of spears at him.
+Ulah weeps while watching Limau die.
+Karen Neg escapes first and tries to take on all of the locals with a broadsword, but pays for it with his life; Melan impales him from behind.
+Bogo, the chimpanzee, sees what happens, and rallies a horde of monkeys.
+Powell escapes, takes Ava's pistol from her pocket, and shoots Melan right before he can kill Ulah.
+As Powell unties Ullah, the hoard of monkeys arrives, and stampedes, destroying all of the natives' homes.
+(This mirrors the catastrophe in the movie's intro, when a herd of Indian elephants stampedes and destroys the village where Ulah spent her pre-orphan childhood.)
+Powell shoots one of the locals as the latter tries to kill Bogo.
+(This mirrors the moment, earlier in the movie, when Ulah's and Limau's parents killed each other.)

+Later, Chris and Ava reconcile.
+She and the Colonel embrace one another happily.
+One last time, Chris and Ulah kiss.
+The movie ends with Bogo covering his face with his hand.